tcreed880/code_samples/pandas_qc_tools/README.md

 ### Pandas QC Tools

 This notebook is a reference collection of functions and tips for cleaning datasets using pandas.
-This is not designed to be run on a specific dataset, just provide snippets for common cleaning tasks.
+This is not designed to be run end-to-end on a specific dataset, just provide snippets for common cleaning tasks.

 Sections:
 - Large dataset processing with chunks